informal-org/informal/docs/spec/06 - Garbage Collection.md

 Each class region forms a linked list structure to grow, with the class pointing to the latest region, and each region pointing to the previous region for that class.
 Objects are always allocated linearly in the latest slot.
 They’re never used to “fill in” spaces that have been freed.
 All objects are thus stored in a sorted order by their Object ID.

-## Process Garbage Collection
-Processes in Informal are meant to be lightweight and ephemeral.
-Each process’s memory is completely private - all references to it will be completely local.
-When a process terminates, all of its local heap memory can thus be freed.
-The data portion of the heap is freed immediately without any additional scanning.
-Pointers are managed separately.
-Each pointer has a 1 bit reference counter which indicates whether it’s the sole, exclusive reference to an object on the heap.
-This bit is reset before the pointer is ever shared externally with other processes.
-If this is the sole reference to that object on the shared heap, we mark the underlying object as garbage (but trace and sweep it on the next minor collection to avoid tiny collections).
-Since a large share of objects are temporary with single owners, this allows us to free them eagerly without the typical overhead of reference counting.

 ## Heap Garbage Collection
 Since all objects are allocated per-class, and since the schema for classes are known at compile time, the search space for each mark and sweep can be reduced to - the classes that reference this object and currently running processes.
 The linearity property can also be used to reduce the searchspace of potential references.
 We don’t have direct visibility into what a process is doing, and what pointers may exist in its memory.
 So instead, we rely on the compiler to make this data visible for us by adding bookkeeping code.
 Complete visibility into all objects referenced by a process will be inefficient and transient - imagine all of the pointers it goes through in a single hot loop iterating over an array.
 Instead, the only things a process can access are